Estimating the Personality of White-Box Language Models: Methods for Estimating and Altering Personalities

 We investigate different approaches to finalize our model setup and extract personality trait scores in terms of the Big Five factors.

-\paragraph{Approach 1:} We assume that the premise and the hypothesis can either be positively related or negatively related in this approach.
-Accordingly, We set up the ZSC to quantify the five personality traits independently using five labels: openness, conscientiousness, extraversion, agreeableness, and neuroticism, to generate the hypothesis for feeding into a ZSC.
-We transform the output probabilities obtained for each label to Big Five factor scores using a linear fit on a scale from $1$ to $5$.
+\paragraph{Approach 1} The premise and the hypothesis can either be positively related or negatively related in this approach.
+Accordingly, we set up a single ZSC to quantify the five personality traits independently using five labels: \emph{agreeableness}, \emph{openness}, \emph{extraversion}, \emph{conscientiousness}, and \emph{emotional stability}.
+These labels will be used to generate hypotheses sequentially, and each will be passed as an input to the ZSC.
+We transform the resulting output probabilities (the entailment scores of the NLI model after normalization with contradiction scores) obtained for each label using one-dimensional linear interpolations to Big Five factor scores (ranging from $1$ to $5$).

-\paragraph{Approach 2:} We assume that the premise and hypothesis can either be positively related or unrelated in this approach.
-Under this assumption, we measure the personality scores using labels for the two extreme ends of each trait independently.
-Then, the output probabilities for both extremes are passed through a softmax function and interpolated to obtain the final scores for each Big Five factor.
-The labels for extreme ends of each trait are provided in Table \ref{tab:extreme}.
+\paragraph{Approach 2} The premise and the hypothesis can either be positively related or unrelated under this approach.
+Under this assumption, we measure the personality scores using labels for the two extreme ends of each trait independently using five different ZSCs.
+Then, the output probabilities for both extremes are transformed via a softmax function to obtain the final scores for each Big Five factor.
+The labels for the extreme ends of each trait are provided in Table \ref{tab:extreme}.

-\paragraph{Approach 3:} In this approach, we consider all three scenarios where the premise and hypothesis can either be positively related, negatively related, or unrelated.
-This is because, under assumptions made in the previous two approaches, measuring the five personality traits independently using ZSC might lead to incorrect results.
-The reason for this is because ZSC classifies a non-synonymic or antithetical hypothesis with low probability for a given premise.
+\paragraph{Approach 3} In this approach, we consider all three scenarios, i.e., the premise and hypothesis can either be positively related, negatively related, or unrelated.
+Under assumptions made in the previous two approaches, measuring the five personality traits independently using ZSC might lead to incorrect results.
+The reason for this is that ZSC could classify a non-synonymic or antithetical hypothesis with low probability for a given premise.
 Therefore, one cannot guarantee if the lower score for a particular label is due to negative relation or no relation between the hypothesis and premise.
-Hence in this third approach, we set up one ZSC for each trait to measure the two extreme ends in a dependent manner.
-Under the hood, the ZSC will calculate a single probability score using only the NLI model's (DistilBart-MNLI) entailment scores of the two extreme ends of a trait.
-We then use a one-dimensional linear interpolation step to match the probabilities with values from $0$ to $1$ to the Big Five personality test scores ranging from $1$ to $5$.
-We use the same labels for extreme ends of each trait as discussed in \textit{Approach 2}.
+Hence in this third approach, we set up a ZSC for each trait and measure the entailment for the two extreme ends in a dependent manner.
+Under the hood, the ZSC will calculate a single probability score using the underlying NLI's entailment scores of the two extreme ends of a trait.
+We then again match the probabilities to the big-5 scores.
+We use the same labels for the extreme ends of each trait as discussed in \textit{Approach 2}.